 It can be difficult to decide on the best beaches in Mahe worth visiting which is why I have put together this list of the ones that are a must-see in the little time you may have on the island.

 Before diving in (no pun intended), make sure to prepare and pack your favorite travel accessories so that you have everything you need when visiting the island.

 BEAU VALLON BEACH

-Beau Vallon is the main beach on the island and has endless things to offer.
+Beau Vallon is the main beach on the island (and arguably the best beach in Mahé Seychelles) and has endless things to offer.
 Drooping palms wave hello from above a long stretch of silvery and smooth sand that provides a shaded haven.

 This is Mahé’s main beach with a smattering of beach hotels, restaurants, and retail stores.

 It’s a family-friendly destination with some of the island’s safest swimming where you can wade in the shallows and play around with youngsters as the tide comes in and out gently with little waves.

 Beau Vallon is also a great spot for fun-fuelled beach activities including parasailing, paddleboarding, jetskiing, beach volleyball, snorkeling, and of course the sunsets are to die for.